-The OEBs measured as a percent of payroll from the BLS tables are subtracted from the OEBs measured as a percent of payroll for the contractor to determine if the 5% threshold is exceeded.
-For example, if the BLS Tables have OEBs that cost 20% of payroll, and the contractor's percent is 24%, the excess is 4%, which is within the 5% threshold.
+The OEBs measured as a percent of payroll from the BLS tables are subtracted from the OEBs measured as a percent of payroll for the contractor to determine if the threshold established by the HCA is exceeded.
+For example, if the threshold is 5% and the BLS Tables have OEBs that cost 20% of payroll, and the contractor's percent is 24%, the excess is 4%, which is within the 5% threshold.
 If the BLS Tables have OEBs that cost 20% of payroll, and the contractor's percent is 26%, the excess is 6%, which is over the 5% threshold.
-The spreadsheet also displays the results by adding the excess to a baseline of 100% to show if the benefits exceed 105%.
-For example, if the excess is 4%, the template will display 104%, which is within the 105% threshold.
+The spreadsheet also displays the results by adding the excess to a baseline of 100% to show if the benefits exceed the established threshold.
+For example, if the threshold is 5% and the excess is 4%, the template will display 104%, which is within the 105% threshold.

-The health-related benefits measured as a percent of payroll from the BLS tables are subtracted from the health-related benefits measured as a percent of payroll for the contractor to determine if the 5% threshold is exceeded.
-For example, if the BLS Tables have health-related benefits that cost 14% of payroll, and the contractor's percent is 18%, the excess is 4%, which is within the 5% threshold.
-If the BLS Tables have health-related benefits that contractor's percent is 20%, the excess is 6%, which is over the 5% threshold.
+The health-related benefits measured as a percent of payroll from the BLS tables are subtracted from the health-related benefits measured as a percent of payroll for the contractor to determine if the threshold established by the HCA is exceeded.
+For example, if the threshold is 5% and the BLS Tables have health-related benefits that cost 14% of payroll, and the contractor's percent is 18%, the excess is 4%, which is within the 5% threshold.
+If the BLS Tables have health-related benefits that cost 14% of payroll, and the contractor's percent is 20%, the excess is 6%, which is over the 5% threshold.